 - Use a motor and driver only in the specified combination.
 An incorrect combination may cause a fire. - Provide an emergency stop device or emergency stop circuit external to the equipment so that the entire equipment will operate safely in the event of a system failure or malfunction.
-Failure to do so may result in injury. - Before supplying power to the driver, turn all input signals to the driver OFF.
-Otherwise, the motor may start suddenly at power ON and cause injury or damage to equipment. - Do not touch the rotating part (output shaft) during operation.
+Failure to do so may result in injury. - Before supplying power to the driver, turn all input signals to the driver to OFF.
+Otherwise, the motor may suddenly start when the power is turned on, leading to injury or damage to equipment. - Do not touch the rotating part (output shaft) during operation.
 Doing so may cause injury. - The motor surface temperature may exceed 70 °C (158 °F) even under normal operating conditions.
-If the operator is allowed to approach the running motor, attach a warning label as shown below in a conspicuous position.
+If the operator is allowed to approach the motor in operation, affix a warning label shown in the figure on a conspicuous position.
 Failure to do so may result in skin burn(s).

-Warning label

-• Before moving the motor directly with the hands, confirm that the FREE input turns ON.
-Failure to do so may result in injury.

-• Immediately when trouble has occurred, stop running and turn off the driver power.
-Failure to do so may result in fire, electric shock or injury.

-• To prevent electric shock, use only an insulated screwdriver to adjust the driver's switches.
+- Before rotating the motor output shaft manually while the motor stops, confirm that the FREE input turns ON.
+Failure to do so may result in injury. - Warning label - Immediately when trouble has occurred, stop running and turn off the driver power supply.
+Failure to do so may result in fire, electric shock or injury. - Use only an insulated slotted screwdriver to adjust the driver's switches.
+Failure to do so may result in electric shock.